google/data-layer-helper/README.md

 So far, we've seen that objects (messages) can be pushed onto the dataLayer, as well as arrays (command arrays).
 Pushing a function onto the dataLayer will also allow you to update the abstract data model, but with custom code.
 This technique has the added benefit of being able to handle return values of any native method calls made from within the function.
-When a function is processed, it will be executed in the context of the abstract data model.
-The value of "this" will be the abstract data model interface.
-T
+When a function is processed, the value of "this" will be the abstract data model interface, described below.
 #### The Abstract Data Model Interface
 To safely access the abstract data model from within a custom method, an API with a getter and setter is provided. get(key) will get a key of the model, and set(key, value) will create or overwrite the given key with the new value.

-he following examples demonstrate how these APIs can be used to update values in the abstract data model.
+The following examples demonstrate how these APIs can be used to update values in the abstract data model.

 <table>